LCC-CIT/CIS195-CourseMaterials/Labs/Lab02/Lab2Instructions.md

   - All the review page files will be in a sub-folder named *reviews*.
   - All the image files will be in a sub-folder named *images*.
   - Here is an outline of the folder structure:
-    - home
+    - Lab2
-      - reviews
+      - Reviews
-      - images
+      - Images

 - Each review page should have at least one figure containing an image.